unChaz/sci-fi-5e/docs/rules/backgrounds.md

 Skill Proficiencies: Arcana.
 Choose 2 from [Nature, Medic, Investigation, History] Tool Proficiencies: Choose 1 from [Botanist's Kit, MedKit, Poisoner's Kit]

 **Field of Study**: You specialize in a specific field.
-You have advantage when rolling History checks involving that field of study.
+You have advantage when rolling Science checks relating directly to that field of study.

 ### Engineer
 You know the ins and outs of most ships and devices.